Baviaan/lotro/README.md

 ------------------------------------
 **Instructions for Windows.**\
 Python does not come pre-installed on Windows so you will need to install it yourself.
 Go to https://www.python.org/downloads/ and click the big yellow button to download Python 3.8.
 Simply run the downloaded file to install Python.
-Now to save yourself a world of pain, BEFORE you click the 'Install Now' button, make sure you check the box 'Add Python 3.8 to PATH'.
+Now to save yourself a world of pain, BEFORE you click the 'Install Now' button, make sure you check the box **'Add Python 3.8 to PATH'**.
 This will allow you to use the python command in your terminal (command prompt).

 To check installation was successful open a terminal and type `python --version`, it will return (as of writing) Python 3.8.2, assuming you do not have Python 2 installed.
 (Search for cmd and press enter to open a terminal.)